GetLevvel/katacoda-scenarios/rhoar-spring-boot/getting-started-spring/02-login-to-openshift.md

-# Load the project into STS
+# Load the project into OpenShift

 **Red Hat OpenShift Container Platform** is the preferred runtime for **Red Hat OpenShift Application Runtimes** like **Spring Boot**, **Vert.x**, etc. The OpenShift Container Platform is based on **Kubernetes** which is a Container Orchestrator that has grown in popularity and adoption over the last couple years. **OpenShift** is currently the only container platform based on Kuberenetes that offers multitenancy.
 This means that developers can have their own personal, isolated projects to test and verify applications before committing to a shared code repository.